 Planning to play sports?
 Gordon College has many options for athletes.
 See them all and learn more about life at Gordon College on the Student Life page.

-Let's take a closer look at each of these factors to get a better idea of what Gordon College offers and if it could be a good choice for you.
+Let's take a look at these factors to get a better view of what Gordon College offers and if the school might be a good choice for you.

-It is moderately difficult to get into Gordon College.
-The acceptance rate at Gordon College is 68%.
-Out of 2,884 applications received in 2021, 1,969 students were offered admission.
+Gordon College is moderately difficult to get into.
+The acceptance rate at Gordon College is 77%.
+Out of 1,466 applications received in 2022, 1,133 students were offered admission.

 Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
-Within six months of graduating, 64% of graduates receive at least one full-time job offer.
+64% of graduates from Gordon College recieve at least one full-time job offer within six months of graduating.

 Recent Gordon College grads have an average starting salary of $35,964 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.

-In 2020, students graduated with an average of $40,395 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $37,554 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Gordon College seems like a school you want to apply to, click the heart button to save it to your college list.

-Gordon College is located in the suburban setting of Wenham, Massachusetts, less than an hour from Boston.
+Gordon College is located in the suburban setting of Wenham, Massachusetts, in the suburbs of Boston.

-If you want to see Gordon College for yourself, plan a visit.
+If you would like to see Gordon College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Route 128 to Wenham, or book a flight to the nearest airport, Logan International.

 You can also take a virtual campus tour to get a sense of what Gordon College and Wenham are like without leaving home.